 - I cook the ribs, wrapped in foil for 2 1/2 hours.
 At this point the ribs are cooked and tender.
 I apply the BBQ sauce and bake for 20 minutes, uncovered.

 - You can add more cayenne pepper to the spice rub for extra heat.

 - After rubbing the spice mix on the ribs, you can let them sit on the counter for an hour before baking or you can refrigerate them covered for up to 24 hours.

-- Although the recipe calls for baby back ribs, you can use any other style ribs that you may prefer.
+- Although this ribs in the oven recipe calls for baby back ribs, you can use any other style ribs that you may prefer.

 PIN IT TO YOUR BBQ OR DINNER BOARD TO MAKE IT LATER!!

 FIND ME ON PINTEREST FOR MORE DELICIOUS RECIPES!

 Follow me on social media for more recipe ideas & inspiration!

 BBQ Ribs in the oven with Bourbon and Peach BBQ Sauce

 - 1 teaspoon liquid smoke, to brush the ribs